-14. Describe the institution's efforts to ensure the diversity-issues plan for improvement was developed through a process involving broad-based campus participation and has received formal institutional approval.
+14. Describe the institution's efforts to ensure the equity diversity and inclusion issues plan for improvement was developed through a process involving broad-based campus participation and has received formal institutional approval.
 Further, please identify the length (e.g., five years) of this plan, including the specific years this plan will be active.